 Embark on a walk to see the sights

-If you're feeling active, take on the 3-4 hours Ormiston Pound Walk which completes a full circuit from the Walks Information Shelter and finishes at the main waterhole.
+If you’re feeling active, take on the 3–4 hour Ormiston Pound Walk that does a full circuit from the Walks Information Shelter and finishes at the main waterhole.
 Take in the beautiful local birdlife and admire the amazing Central Australian landscapes.

 See the beauty of Ellery Creek Big Hole

 Stop over at Ellery Creek Big Hole where you can enjoy a refreshing swim.

 This location is one of the most popular and picturesque camping, swimming and picnic spots in the region, and you’ll understand why when you set eyes on the spectacular waterhole surrounded by high red cliffs and the sandy creek.